cal-cs184-student/sp22-project-webpages-cvachha/proj4/README.md

 ![Part 5](images/cs184_proj4_part5_tex2.png)

+This is with a custom image texture.

 **Show a screenshot of bump mapping on the cloth and on the sphere.
 Show a screenshot of displacement mapping on the sphere.
 Use the same texture for both renders.
 You can either provide your own texture or use one of the ones in the textures directory, BUT choose one that's not the default texture_2.png.
 Compare the two approaches and resulting renders in your own words.
 Compare how your the two shaders react to the sphere by changing the sphere mesh's coarseness by using -o 16 -a 16 and then -o 128 -a 128.**

 ![Part 5](images/cs184_proj4_part5_bumpdisplacement.png)

+We can see that the displacement map changes the geometry of the sphere and cloth.

 ![Part 5](images/cs184_proj4_part5_bd_coarseness.png)